f-gougeon/ITC-Suite_Docs/README.md

-For additional info on how to run the ITC-Suite, one can check the ITC-Suite Manual from 2010 (meant for the PCI environment).
+For additional info on how to run the ITC-Suite, one should check the ITC-Suite Manual from 2010 (meant for the PCI environment).

-In any case, you may want to read the first 12 pages to get an overview of the ITC-Suite.
+It is highly recommended to read the first 12 pages to get a good overview of the ITC-Suite.

 <P> Gougeon, F.A.
 2010.